 My proposal to abolish challenges for these latter categories of outside influence raises the serious concern that accommodating their presence on the jury risks facilitating unjust outcomes, jury nullification, and hung juries.
 Trial courts should mitigate these risks by adopting two bias-tempering measures.
 First, jury pools should be diversified in ways that social cognition research suggests would attenuate the influence of unreflective or objectionable attitudes.
 Second, judges should instruct deliberating jurors to express, along with their own position, the strongest counterarguments to it, so as to disrupt exaggerated assumptions of division and facilitate openness to persuasion.

 Hastings Law Journal, Vol. 65, p.
 101, May 2014

 Digital USD Citation

 Fox, Dov, "Neuro-Voir Dire and the Architecture of Bias" (2014).
-Institute on Law and Philosophy Scholarship.
-109.
+Center for Health Law Policy and Bioethics.
+25.